dotnet/docs-aspire/docs/whats-new/dotnet-aspire-9.md

 #### Resource health checks

-The `WaitFor` API uses health checks to determine if a resource is ready.
-If a resource doesn't have health checks, the app host waits for the resource to be in the <xref:Aspire.Hosting.ApplicationModel.KnownResourceStates.Running> state before starting the dependent resource.
+The `WaitFor` API uses standard [.NET health checks](../fundamentals/health-checks.md) to determine if a resource is ready.
+But what does "a resource being ready" mean?
+The best part is, that's configurable by the consumer beyond their default values.

+When a resource doesn't expose any health checks (no health checks registered in the app), the app host waits for the resource to be in the <xref:Aspire.Hosting.ApplicationModel.KnownResourceStates.Running> state before starting the dependent resource.

 For resources that expose HTTP endpoints, you can easily add a health check that polls a specific path for an HTTP 200 response.